wmeints/effective-llm-applications/manuscript/01-understanding-large-language-models.md

 only AI.
 And it's used in production today.
 But it was quite hard to get there.
 The LLM quite frequently steered into the wall with weird layouts and useless unit-tests.
 I haven't bothered measuring how quickly I built the application.
-But I have a feeling that I was quicker, but I was also less satisfied with the result, because I feel that writing code is a skill I'm proud of.
+But I have a feeling that I was quicker, but I was also less satisfied with the result, because writing great code is a skill I'm proud of.

-After learning about open source models I figured I should give that a try too.
+After learning about open source LLMs I figured I should give that a try too.
 It turned out to be very slow even on a beefy Intel Core i9 machine with a huge graphics card.
 I quickly found out that you need an aweful lot of power to run an LLM on our own machine and in the cloud.
+And with a price tag of 3500 euros for a decent machine it's not something you want to do for a hobby project.

 There are plenty more experiences where I found the boundaries of what LLMs can do, but let me finish with one final example.
 I tried using an LLM to upgrade program code from a low-code solution to Typescript without human supervision.
-We quickly had to put in human supervision, because the results were horrible!
+We quickly had to put in human supervision, because without that it wasn't going to help us.

 ### Key lessons learned